DigitalGrainSize/SediNet/README.md

 The SediNet training function ```train_sedinet_continuous.py``` is set up to predict arbitrary numbers of continuous variables.
 All your specific information (what data set to use, what to predict, etc) is contained in the config file and called the same way as above.
 For example:

 ```
-python train_sedinet_continuous.py -c config_custom_4prcs.json
+python train_sedinet_continuous.py -c config/config_custom_4prcs.json
 ```

-where ```config_custom_4prcs.json``` has ben put together by you in the config folder like the following example that would estimate the mean grain size and 4 arbitrary percentiles:
+where ```config/config_custom_4prcs.json``` has ben put together by you in the config folder like the following example that would estimate the mean grain size and 4 arbitrary percentiles:

 ```
 {
-  "base" : 32,
+  "train_csvfile" : "your_train_dataset.csv",
-  "csvfile" : "your_dataset.csv",
+  "test_csvfile" : "your_test_dataset.csv",
   "mean" : "mean",
   "P20": "P20",
   "P40": "P46",